Peering with Ausics

 Most text based providers use this limit, helping to prevent binaries abuse.

-• Shy away from accepting HTML posts, most servers discard them too..
+• Shy away from accepting HTML posts, most servers reject or discard them.

 • Please limit cross posting to no more than 100 groups per article.